Helicon (instrument)

 The helicon is a brass musical instrument in the tuba family.
-Most are B♭ basses, but they also commonly exist in E♭ or F pitch and in tenor sizes, as well as other types to a lesser extent.
+Most are B♭ basses, but they are also built in E♭ or F, and occasionally in tenor or even smaller sizes.

+The helicon has a wide, roughly-circular shape designed to be worn around the player's body, with the tubing wrapped under one arm and the bell resting on the opposite shoulder.

+The instrument is very popular in Central and Eastern Europe and is a common instrument for a military band and a mounted band.
+It is used by Ed Neuhauser of the traditional folk band Bellowhead.

+The range of the B♭ helicon is two octaves below that of a B♭ cornet, thus similar to that of the more common B♭ bass tuba (though generally without the additional valves and other optional features sometimes seen on tubas, so that a few notes in the lowest range are unavailable on the helicon).

 The sousaphone is a specialized version of the helicon.
 The first sousaphone, a non-production prototype made by J. W. Pepper & Son, Inc., had an upright bell, hence the nickname "rain catcher" because of its shape.
 Later production versions differ primarily in two ways: a bell shaped to face forward with a larger flare and a bell diameter of 22 to 28 in, and a "goose-neck" leadpipe which offers greater adjustability of mouthpiece position at the expense of tone quality.
-Both the sousaphone and the helicon have a wide and roughly-circular shape leaving a large empty area in the center, and are designed to be worn around the player's body, with the inside of the coil resting on the shoulder.

-The instrument is very popular in Central and Eastern Europe and is a common instrument for a military band and a mounted band.
-It is used by Ed Neuhauser of the traditional folk band Bellowhead.

-The range of the B♭ helicon is two octaves below that of a B♭ cornet, thus similar to that of the more common B♭ bass tuba (though generally without the additional valves and other optional features sometimes seen on tubas, so that a few notes in the lowest range are unavailable on the helicon).